EldonGabriel/eldongabriel.github.io/index.md

   </tbody>
 </table>

-<p><em>I’ve also learned from other leaders across industries, each shaping my approach to cybersecurity with lessons in strategic thinking, innovation, and resilience.</em></p>
+<p>I’ve also learned from other leaders across industries, each shaping my approach to cybersecurity with lessons in strategic thinking, innovation, and resilience.

-<p>I bring to every challenge technical rigor, strategic insight, and clear communication.
+I bring to every challenge technical rigor, strategic insight, and clear communication.
 Whether investigating incidents, hardening systems, or assessing risks, I apply a mindset shaped by practical experience, mentorship, and continuous learning.</p>

 <center><h1>Cybersecurity Projects</h1></center>